Manifestly/manifestly.github.io/source/2014-10-20-our-weekly-review-checklist.html.markdown

 * How Are We Feeling?
 * Set Goals

 We have this checklist scheduled to run every Monday at 4pm.
-We both receive an email from Manifestly with a link to the checklist.
+Mark & I both receive an email from Manifestly with a link to the checklist.
 It's kinda great. ;)

 # Here are the 7 tools we use...